openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 After you create a content group, you can work with your course outline to specify which components are visible to specific content groups.
-For details, see :ref:`Associate Cohorts with Content Groups`.
+For details, see :ref:`Specify Components in Courseware as Visible Only to Certain Content Groups`.

 On the Instructor Dashboard, you associate each content group with one or more cohorts.
-For details, see :ref:`Specify Components in Courseware as Visible Only to Certain Content Groups`.
+For details, see :ref:`Associate Cohorts with Content Groups`.

 .. note:: Once a content group is created, you cannot delete it.
-You can remove the association between a content group and its cohorts by associating it with another cohort, or by changing the association to **Not Selected**.
+You can remove the association between a content group and its cohorts by changing the association to **Not Selected**.

 .. _Specify Components in Courseware as Visible Only to Certain Content Groups: